tudelft3d/3dgeoinfo2018/workshop.md

 The morning session will start with an introduction to 3D City Models and their implementations: [CityGML](https://www.citygml.org) and [CityJSON](https://www.cityjson.org), and will conclude with the automatic creation of 3D datasets from 2D data and point clouds through [3dfier](https://github.com/tudelft3d/3dfier/wiki).

-The afternoon session will focus on the visualisation and manipulation of such models through [QGIS](https://qgis.org/en/site/), [Azul](https://itunes.apple.com/us/app/azul/id1173239678?mt=12) and the Python programming language ([GDAL](http://www.gdal.org) and [cjio](https://github.com/tudelft3d/cjio)).
-Finally there will be a demo of [Möbius](https://design-automation.github.io/mobius-modeller/), a visual programming environment for creating parametric scripts to generate geometric models with semantics.
-The workshop is jointly organised by the 3D geoinformation group at TU Delft and Patrick Janssen (of the National University of Singapore and TU Delft).
+The afternoon session will focus on the visualisation and manipulation of such models through [QGIS](https://qgis.org/en/site/), [Azul](https://itunes.apple.com/us/app/azul/id1173239678?mt=12) and the command-line tools of [GDAL](http://www.gdal.org) and [cjio](https://github.com/tudelft3d/cjio), as well as validation through [val3dity](http://geovalidation.bk.tudelft.nl/val3dity/).
+Finally, there will be a session regarding the visualisation and publication of 3D city models on the web through technologies such as [Cesium](https://cesiumjs.org/) and [three.js](https://threejs.org/) and the manipulation of files with the Python programming language (through [GDAL](http://www.gdal.org) and [cjio](https://github.com/tudelft3d/cjio)).

 Lunch and coffee will be provided.
 Also, after the workshop there will be drinks and snacks.